Are there few treatment options for chronic lymphocytic leukemia? If "this gene" mutates, life-saving opportunities may be missed.

 Chronic lymphocytic leukemia has fewer treatment options?
 “1 gene” mutation may miss life-saving opportunities

 If you suffer from the rare “chronic lymphocytic leukemia”, not only are there fewer first-line treatment options; if you have congenital genetic chromosomal defects, high-risk groups are more likely to miss critical life-saving opportunities?
-Fortunately, the new generation oral targeted drug Shona Health Insurance can effectively extend the survival period, which is even more powerful for leukemia patients.
+Fortunately, a new generation of oral targeted drug are included in health insurance for the first time, which can effectively prolong survival, which is even more powerful for leukemia patients.

 Jim Lai, CEO of the Taiwan Cancer Foundation, explained that “blood cancers” can be divided into three main categories: blood cancer (leukemia), lymphoma, and multiple myeloma, which are further subdivided into multiple categories.
 The classifications are complex and difficult for the public to distinguish.
 Chronic lymphocytic leukemia (CLL), among the blood cancers, is more likely to occur in people with silver hair over the age of 60.
 It has no obvious symptoms in the early stages, and the symptoms are easily confused with aging and are ignored, so it is called the “silent killer”.